Shida18719/heritage-housing-issue/README.md

 - Business Requirement 1: Data Visualization and Correlation study

   - We will inspect the data related to the house attributes using Pandas Profiling.
-  - We will conduct a correlation study using Pearson and Spearman correlation, and Predictive Power Score, to understand better how the variables are correlated to the sale price.
+  - We will conduct a correlation study using Pearson and Spearman correlation heatmaps, and Predictive Power Score, to understand better how the variables are correlated to the sale price.
   - We will select the variables to consider for studying.
   - We will plot the main variables against sale price to visualize insights.

 - Business Requirement 2: Regression and Data Analysis

   - We want to predict the house sale price from a four inherited houses and any other house in Ames, Iowa.
   - We want to perform data cleaning, feature engineering, feature scaling, and feature selection.
   - We want to build a regressor ML pipeline to predict sale price..
   - Evaluate regressor performance to meet the requirement .
   - We want to deploy a Streamlit UI dashboard that meets the business requirements, where the client is able to view a display of the study showing the correlation between relevance house attributes and sale price and capability to predict the house sale price.

 ---